- GD Preparation Tips for CAT 2023: Questions Asked in Group …

 This is one of the points of failure for a candidate.
 While it may seem like you are showcasing your knowledge and understanding of a point, it may also indicate to the judges that you do not really care for what others have to say or even believe in giving an opportunity to the other members of the team.

 Above all, candidates should always be factually aware of the topic before making sudden opinions and statements.
 It is humanly not possible to know every single thing in this world.
 There may be situations where you will have no information and the limited amount of time given for preparation may not be enough to understand a topic.
-In such situations, participants can take up leadership roles, listen carefully to what is being said and tactfully create their statements on the topic.
+In such situations, participants can take up leadership roles, listen carefully to what is being said, and tactfully create their statements on the topic.

-Best Tips for Personal Interview (PI) in MBA Admission
+CAT PI Preparation Tips for MBA Admission

 Prepare Your Answers